-Since some of the first women's refuges, shelters, centres and crisis services were established in the early 1970s, the feminist movement across the world has worked together to develop a range of local and national services as well as national coordinating networks in different countries.
+Since some of the earliest women's refuges, shelters, centres and crisis services were established in the 1970s, the feminist movement across the world has worked together to develop a range of local and national services as well as national coordinating networks in different countries.
 Over the years, we have also cooperated internationally to:

 - GNWS selected the U.S. National Network to End Domestic Violence to host the 2nd World Conference of Women's Shelters on February 27 - March 1, 2012 in Washington, DC, USA.

 - March 2011: a GNWS Interim Board meeting was held in Amsterdam to identify resources and issues affecting shelters around the globe, and to discuss outreach to each global region.